franciscone/franciscone/README.md

 Today, I studying computer science in [BandTec](https:/github.com/BandTec), because I love data an I believe than data is future!
 Speaking more of my passions, I also love the open source world and I desire contribute much and helping to change the world for better more with in technology.

-This is my profesional account, I have another account [@franciscone-lab](https://github.com/franciscone-lab) what is destined for learn and practice!
+This is my professional account, I have another account [@franciscone-lab](https://github.com/franciscone-lab) what is destined for learn and practice!

 [![Image](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/matheus.franciscone.7)
 [![Image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matheusfranciscone/)